rigao-alexandre/moodle-quizaccess_failgrade/README.md

 attempt).
 Works out of the box: no extra settings to configure, no separate grade field - it reuses the "Grade to pass" the quiz already has.

-Originally based on two other quiz access rule plugins (see Credits below), simplified and kept up to date with current Moodle versions (3.9 through 5.2).

 **Compatibility note:** if your site resets courses periodically for retraining (e.g. Moodle's own "Reset course", or a tool like [local_recompletion](https://github.com/danmarsden/moodle-local_recompletion)) without clearing old quiz grades, this plugin may keep blocking reattempts after a reset - see